Folkestone’s EnVironmental Conscience

 creative, environmentally conscious companies

 Folkestone is home to a lot of creative thinking.
 There are other businesses working with a sustainable ethos.
 Plamil, our very own chocolate factory, has been at the fore-front of vegan food production since the 1950s.
-There are many places to eat that are also community-based businesses; Dr Legumes and Custom Folkestone on the Harbour Arm.
+There are many places to eat that are also community-based businesses such as Dr Legumes on the Harbour Arm.
 There is also the bi-annual Salt Festival that reflects our environment and how we use it.

 Environmental protest and action